pymtl/pymtl3/README.md

 - [x] connectable Const
 - [x] use extensive exception types for different kinds of errors
 - [x] support open-ended top level ports
-- [x] variable constraint through func
+- [x] variable constraint through @s.func func
+- [x] performance regression, port designs
 - [ ] HOW TO IMPLEMENT DATA STRUCT TYPE?
 TYPE OR __CALL__?
 - [ ] PORTBUNDLE (INTERFACE) INVERSE?
 WHAT IF THERE ARE PARAMETERS?
 SV INTERFACE WIRE ONLY?
 - [ ] combinational/sequential variables of arbitrary verilog import (difficult)